-Concentrations Offered for an Online Doctoral Degree in Nonprofit Management
+Online Doctoral Degree in Nonprofit Management Concentrations

-Public Policy & Advocacy: This concentration teaches students to interact with local, state, and federal governments on behalf of their nonprofits in order to create change.
+This concentration teaches students how to best interact with local, state and federal governments in order to achieve their nonprofit’s goals.

-Careers this concentration prepares for: Any senior-level roles at nonprofits that require an understanding of how to work with and lobby governmental agencies.
+- Concentration Careers: Any senior-level roles at nonprofits that require an understanding of how to work with and lobby governmental agencies.

-Leadership Development: This concentration caters to degree seekers who want to hone their leadership skills and prepare themselves for CEO or executive director roles.
+This concentration caters to degree seekers who want to hone their leadership skills and prepare themselves for CEO or executive director roles.

 Curriculum for an Online Doctoral Degree in Nonprofit Management